EVHaste/haste-makes-waste/_posts/2021-05-19-the-fireplace.markdown

 But now, he’s missed **three**.
 His seat is cold in the front row.

-Officer Ray, the school’s resource officer, has been pulling Sean's friends into the office since yesterday. *When did you last seen him?
+Officer Wright, the school’s resource officer, has been pulling Sean's friends into the office since yesterday. *When did you last seen him?
 How were things at home?
 Do you know if he was into drugs?* His classmates have been swapping questions they’ve been asked, speculating wildly.

 Today the posters went up. **MISSING**.